Quick Details

 How do I get to the starting location?

-By Metro: The Dupont Circle Metro station (Red Line) is located directly across from the circle.
+By Metro: The Dupont Circle Station (Red Line) is directly across from the circle.
 Use the south exit for the easiest access.

-By Car: Street parking in Dupont Circle is limited and restricted to two hours.
-Nearby parking lots/garages include:
+By Car: Street parking is limited and restricted to a maximum of two hours.
+Paid lots/garages nearby include:

 ⚲ Colonial Parking – 1919 Massachusetts Ave NW